GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ### Domain Class

-We want to persist some test data in a Cloud SQL database.
 The initial project includes a Grails Domain Class to map _Book_ instances to a MySQL table.

 > A domain class fulfills the M in the Model View Controller (MVC) pattern and represents a persistent entity that is mapped onto an underlying database table.
 In Grails a domain is a class that lives in the grails-app/domain directory.